MarisabelTrejo/data-structure/Trees.md

 Lets practice how to insert nodes in our BST!
 - [Practice](trees-prob.py)
 # Problem to Solve
 Lets figure out how to add duplicates to our binary search tree.
+Go back to the practice and find the comment that says "Problem to Solve"
 # Solution
 - [Solution](trees-solution.py)